 An "assembly" is a group of files, directories, and dependencies that are assembled into an archive format and distributed.
 For example, assume that a Maven project defines a single JAR artifact that contains both a console application and a Swing application.
 Such a project could define two "assemblies" that bundle the application with a different set of supporting scripts and dependency sets.
 One assembly would be the assembly for the console application, and the other assembly could be a Swing application bundled with a slightly different set of dependencies.

 The Assembly Plugin provides a descriptor format which allows you to define an arbitrary assembly of files and directories from a project.
 For example, if your Maven project contains the directory "src/main/bin", you can instruct the Assembly Plugin to copy the contents of this directory to the "bin" directory of an assembly and to change the permissions of the files in the "bin" directory to UNIX mode 755.
 The parameters for configuring this behavior are supplied to the Assembly Plugin by way of the assembly descriptor.

 The main goal in the assembly plugin is the single goal.
 It is used to create all assemblies.
-All other goals are deprecated and will be removed in a future release.

 For more information about the goals that are available in the Assembly Plugin, see the plugin documentation page.

 General instructions on how to use the Assembly Plugin can be found on the usage page.
 Some more specific use cases are described in the examples given below.
-Last but not least, users occasionally contribute additional examples, tips or errata to the plugin's wiki page.

 In case you still have questions regarding the plugin's usage, please have a look at the FAQ and feel free to contact the user mailing list.
 The posts to the mailing list are archived and could already contain the answer to your question as part of an older thread.
 Hence, it is also worth browsing/searching the mail archive.